PDAL/PDAL/doc/workshop/exercises/georeferencing/index.rst

   particular, there are a few points *very* close to the sensor which were probably caused by air returns or laser light reflecting off of part of the airplane or sensor.
 These points have very high intensity values, which will screw up our visualization.
-We will use the :ref:`filters.range` PDAL filter to drop all points with very high intensity values.
+We will use the :ref:`filters.expression` PDAL filter to drop all points with very high intensity values.

 .. note::